 Apple Creek is a very small village located in the state of Ohio.
 With a population of 1,180 people and two constituent neighborhoods, Apple Creek is the 544th largest community in Ohio.

 When you are in Apple Creek, you'll notice that it is more blue-collar than most other communities in America.
-38.22% of Apple Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Apple Creek is a village of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Apple Creek who work in office and administrative support (12.52%), management occupations (11.04%), and teaching (7.74%).
+41.05% of Apple Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Apple Creek is a village of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Apple Creek who work in office and administrative support (12.24%), food service (9.79%), and sales jobs (7.72%).

 Being a small village, Apple Creek does not have a public transit system used by locals to get to and from work.

-The per capita income in Apple Creek in 2010 was $21,583, which is middle income relative to Ohio and the nation.
-This equates to an annual income of $86,332 for a family of four.
+The per capita income in Apple Creek in 2018 was $24,104, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $96,416 for a family of four.
 However, Apple Creek contains both very wealthy and poor people as well.

 The people who call Apple Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apple Creek residents report their race to be White, followed by Asian.
-Important ancestries of people in Apple Creek include Irish, French, English, and Swiss.
+Important ancestries of people in Apple Creek include German, Irish, English, French, and Hungarian.

 The most common language spoken in Apple Creek is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include German/Yiddish and Spanish.